feature-hub/feature-hub/docs/guides/feature-app-in-feature-app.md

 the `FeatureAppLoader`][react-feature-app-loader] to load and render a Feature App that is deployed independently.

-To avoid conflicts when multiple instances of the same Feature App are placed on a single web page, the parent Feature App should define an `idSpecifier` for its child Feature App, e.g. using its own `id` combined with its own `idSpecifier`.
+The parent Feature App must define a `featureAppId` for its child Feature App.
+To avoid conflicts when multiple instances of this child Feature App are placed on a single web page, the child `featureAppId` can be created using the parent's `featureAppId` as prefix.
 For more details see the ["Feature App in Feature App" demo][feature-app-in-feature-demo-outer].

 The `FeatureAppContainer` and `FeatureAppLoader` both access the